 As the person in charge of administering the estate, it is important to handle retirement assets properly.
 The following are four suggested steps when dealing with retirement accounts:

 - Contact an experienced estate administration attorney.
 There are many tax issues surrounding retirement assets that pass as a result of inheritance.
-It is crucial that you receive guidance from a knowledgeable professional before proceeding in order to avoid unintended consequences.
+You must receive guidance from a knowledgeable professional before proceeding to avoid unintended consequences.

 - Review the terms of beneficiary trusts.
 If the beneficiary of the asset is a trust, review the trust terms to determine whether it contains certain provisions that allow for the asset to continue to be held or whether it must be paid out over a specific period of time.